-Normally, when I read a book from The List, I come to it with completely fresh eyes, knowing nothing at all about its contents.
+Normally, when I read a book from my original reading list, I come to it with completely fresh eyes, knowing nothing at all about its contents.
 Not so for The Thirty-Nine Steps – I saw the play when I was a teenager.
 That said, I really had only the vaguest memories of it, so I wasn’t that far from a blank slate.
 In fact, reading the book had me confused as all heck, because the only part I remembered was the ending… and it was completely different!
 I guess that makes it all a wash.
 Anyway, this edition of John Buchan’s best-known novel (billed on the front cover as a “world-famous spy thriller”) was published in 1965, so it looks charmingly retro.
 The first editions were published fifty years before that, and it’s still in circulation; it’s pretty damn popular by all accounts, having been named in the BBC’S Big Read poll as one of the UK’s “best loved novels” as recently as 2003.

 Guess what inspired John Buchan to write The Thirty-Nine Steps?
 A duodenal ulcer, and his daughter’s ability to count.
 I’m not even kidding!
 Buchan was pretty crook with the whole ulcer thingy, and while he was convalescing at a private nursing home in Broadstairs, he sleepily watched his daughter count the stairs.
 That gave him the title of the book, and he set about writing what he called a “shocker”: an unlikely adventure that keeps the reader right on the precipice of not believing that the series of events could actually happen.
 It’s also the first appearance of his every-man all-action hero, Richard Hannay, who went on to star in several more of Buchan’s works.
 Hannay is renowned for two things: his stiff-upper-lip, and his miraculous ability to get out of a tight squeeze.